by Tracy Johnson

 The most common broad demographics are:

-Narrower demographics are also available, including:
+Narrow demographics are also available, including:

-Broader reports are also available.
+Broad reports are also available.
 The most popular are:

 Stations with a large cume typically attract the most people because their programming reaches a broad audience with a mass appeal format.